 As the leader in the fight against HIV/AIDS in Massachusetts, AIDS Action Committee has played a critical role in addressing the epidemic through its life-saving prevention and wellness services since 1983.

-Now, with the introduction of its Getting to Zero Coalition in 2016, AAC and 34 other community-based organizations and health centers, are working to eliminate transmission of HIV statewide once and for all.
+Now, with the introduction of its Getting to Zero Coalition in 2016, AAC and 34 other community-based organizations and health centers are working to eliminate transmission of HIV statewide once and for all.
 Such efforts, however, require significant financial investment.
-In light of potential state and federal budget cuts, AAC and the Getting to Zero coalition needs our help, now more than ever, to continue their good work and to ensure that everyone in our community has the basic right to live happy and healthy lives!
+In light of potential state and federal budget cuts, AAC and the Getting to Zero coalition need our help to continue their vital work and to ensure that everyone in our community has the basic right to live happy and healthy lives!

 Through your support, AIDS Action Committee, along with the larger Getting to Zero Coalition, can continue to deliver critical services to ensure that, as outlined in the Paris Declaration on Fast-Track Cities Initiative, signed by Mayor Marty Walsh in August: